-Solutions to assigned homework exercises and problems are posted on my website.
-These solutions provide more detail than solutions posted on the departmental tutoring lab website.
+Solutions to assigned homework exercises and problems are also posted on my website.

 READING ASSIGNMENT:

 You are expected to read each chapter in its entirety prior to the day for which it is assigned.
 It is best to complete the reading assignment before attempting the written homework assignment.